RakhithJK/Handbrake-wiki/Checksums.md

-This page is a mirror of the checksums for available downloads on https://handbrake.fr/downloads.php.
+This page is a mirror of the checksums for available downloads at https://handbrake.fr/downloads.php.
 These checksums should always match our main website.
 If there is a discrepancy, please make us aware by raising an [Issue](https://github.com/HandBrake/HandBrake/issues).

 ## Where to Download HandBrake

 The only official download site for HandBrake is our main website: https://handbrake.fr/downloads.php

-If you download from a third-party site, please make sure you verify the hash is correct.
+We recommend you verify the hashes for any files you download match those listed here, *especially* if you choose to download from a third-party site.

 ## Validating checksums